stevenmcsorley/Umbraco-env/SETUP_LINUX.md

 ## What Gets Imported

-The import system creates/updates:
+The import system creates/updates **Umbraco content nodes** that appear in the backoffice:

-- ✅ **Hotels** - All hotel information (name, description, location, etc.)
+- ✅ **Hotels** - All hotel information (name, description, location, etc.) - Created as root-level content nodes
-- ✅ **Rooms** - Room details (name, description, features, etc.)
+- ✅ **Rooms** - Room details (name, description, features, etc.) - Created as child content under hotels
-- ✅ **Events** - Event information (name, date, location, price, capacity)
+- ✅ **Events** - Event information (name, date, location, price, capacity) - Created as child content under hotels
-- ✅ **Offers** - Special offers (name, discount, validity period)
+- ✅ **Offers** - Special offers (name, discount, validity period) - Created as child content under hotels
 - ✅ **Prices** - Date-specific pricing for rooms (stored in Inventory table)
 - ✅ **Availability** - Room availability per date (stored in Inventory table)

-**Note:** Images and user accounts are NOT imported.
-You'll need to:
+**What appears in Umbraco Backoffice:**
+- All hotels will appear in the Content tree as root-level items
+- Each hotel will have its rooms, events, and offers as child nodes
+- You can edit all imported content through the backoffice
+- All content is automatically published and visible on the frontend

+**What is NOT imported:**
-- Upload images manually through Umbraco backoffice
+- ❌ **Homepage** - You'll need to create a homepage manually in Umbraco backoffice
+- ❌ **Other pages** - Any additional pages (About, Contact, etc.) need to be created manually
+- ❌ **Images** - Image URLs in import data are not downloaded; you'll need to upload images manually
-- Create user accounts through the registration system or backoffice
+- ❌ **User accounts** - User accounts are not imported; create them through registration or backoffice

+**Creating a Homepage:**
+After importing, you may want to create a homepage:
+1. Go to Umbraco Backoffice → Content
+2. Right-click on the root → Create
+3. Create a "Home" page (or use your homepage document type)
+4. Set it as the homepage/start node in Umbraco settings

 ## Next Steps